 Hiking boots are crucial for anyone who wants to hike any terrain freely while feeling as if they are walking barefoot.
 But, in order to hike with a smile on your face, you have to choose the right pair for your needs.

 So how do you choose hiking boots?
-When choosing hiking boots, there are several factors to consider:
+When choosing hiking boots, follow these steps:

 In this article, I cover everything you need to know regarding how to choose hiking boots that fit your needs.
 I will also recommend a few of the best hiking boots for this year (see immediately below), and even talk about treating blisters and solving different boot problems.
 So let’s get started.